Magneto

 Apocalypse is featured in TVs series such as X-Men and X-Men Evolution.
 He has also made a small cameo at the end of X-Men Days of Future Past.
 Apocalypse will make a full appearance in the upcoming film X-Men: Apocalypse.
 Will this film be the best out of the series?
 Comic Multiverse fan favorite artwork of Apocalypse goes to the DeviantArt artist: Curtis-Hunt.

-Comic Multiverse fan favorite artwork goes to DeviantArt artist, codename: ArtofTu.
+Comic Multiverse fan favorite artwork of Megatron goes to the DeviantArt artist NakedSnake1862!